OpenSecuritySummit/oss2018/content/working-sessions/security-crowd-sourcing.md

 ---
-title        : Security Crowdsourcing type         : working-session
+title        : Security Crowdsourcing type         : working-session featured     :                    # review with summit team "yes" when_day     :                    # default = tba,    Tues
+when_time    :                    # default = tba,    19:30
+room_layout  :                    #

-status       :
+room_number  :
-categories   : ["Crowdsourcing"]
+status       : draft              # draft, review-content, done categories   : ["Crowdsourcing"] organizers   :
-organizers   :
 description  : Working Sessions for Security Crowdsourcing
 ---

 Security crowdsourcing is necessary - it is allowing highly talented individuals and resourceful organisations to use the power of their intelligence, skills and resources to fight cyber threats.
 A community can significantly have a higher efficiency level in fighting against cyber threats rather than a single body that does all by itself.

 Sharing Intelligence